tj-actions/changed-files/README.md

         if: steps.changed-files-specific.outputs.any_changed == 'true'
         run: |
           echo "One or more files listed above has changed."

+            - name: Use a source file or list of file(s) to populate to files input.
+        id: changed-files-specific-source-file
+        uses: ./
+        with:
+          files-from-source-file: |
+            test/changed-files-list.txt

+      - name: Use a source file or list of file(s) to populate to files input and optionally specify more files.
+        id: changed-files-specific-source-file-and-specify-files
+        uses: ./
+        with:
+          files-from-source-file: |
+            test/changed-files-list.txt
+          files: |
+            .github/workflows/rebase.yml

       - name: Use a different commit SHA
         id: changed-files-comma